Traubert/FiNer-rules/files-readme.md

 Gazetteers that list single-word names can be imported into pmatch rules with the expression `@txt"filename.txt"`.
 However, many also contain multi-word names.
 These cannot be used directly as such and they have to be converted into pmatch expressions that are saved as `m4` files and imported into the actual rule set.
 This is done by the scripts `convert-m4gaz.sh` and `txt2m4.py` (see below).

-The ending of a gazetteer's filename generally indicates how the names in said gazetteer should be used in the rule set i.e. whether the list contains full names, parts of names, and whether `lemma_exact()`, `wordform_exact()`, o `inflect_sg()` should be used to match the inflected forms.
+The ending of a gazetteer's filename generally indicates how the names in said gazetteer should be used in the rule set i.e. whether the list contains full names, parts of names, and whether `lemma_exact()`, `wordform_exact()`, or `inflect_sg()` should be used to match the inflected forms.
 Common endings are listed below:

 - `Fin`: the final element of each name is a Finnish word that is subject to Finnish morphophonological processes such as consonant gradation; inflected forms are matched with the function `lemma_exact()`
 - `Congr`: all elements in the name inflect like Finnish words and are matched with `lemma_exact()`